smolijar/gitwiki-thesis/src/analysis/user-access.md

 2. Git provides a useful interface for repository cloning, granting an elegant solution for the direct file access, familiar to Dump, Lump and Pump.
 Users are authenticated through an SSH authentication layer, once they deliver their public keys to the hosting server.
 This is a standard practice used by the popular Git hosting providers.
-How is the user authenticated and how are they paired with the stored public key?
+How is the user authenticated and how is the identity paired with the stored public key?

 ## Authorization

-A tool for an authorization layer atop the SSH to manage Git repository access for the Git hosting is needed.
+A tool for an authorization layer atop the SSH to manage Git repository access for the Git hosting is required.
 The possible open source options available are discussed.

 There are many Git hosting services with a swarm of supportive features, such as the code review, issue tracking and even access control.